By Wolfgang Unger

 If you remember the first page of the wizard to create a Template, besides the Template name

-there was also the deletion and update replace policy, which was selected by default with retain and we did not change this.
-Thats why the instance was not deleted.
+there was also the deletion and update replace policy, which was selected by default with retain and we did

 So we have to re-create the template and this time set the Policies to 'delete'.